Parkman328/aws_immersion/content/db-run-task.md

 All that in 5 easy steps!

-You can now move on to the next part of the Lab.
+You can now move on to the next part of the AWS Immersion Day  Tutorials.